viamrobotics/docs/docs/services/slam.md

 ```

 ### SLAM Modes Overview
-The combination of configuration parameters define the behavior of the running SLAM Service.
+The combination of configuration parameters and existing data in the `data_dir` define the behavior of the running SLAM Service.
 The following table provides an overview over the different SLAM modes, and how they can be set.

 **Live vs. Offline Mode**